andy-5/wslgit/README.md

 ## Usage from the command line

-Just put the executable somewhere on your `PATH` and optionally rename it to `git.exe`.
+Put the directory containing the executable somewhere on your Windows `Path` environment variable and optionally rename `wslgit.exe` to `git.exe`.
+To change the environment variable, type
+`Edit environment variables for your account` into Start menu/Windows search and use that tool to edit `Path`.

 You can then just run any git command from a Windows console by running `wslgit COMMAND` or `git COMMAND` and it uses the Git version installed in WSL.